Sharp upper tail behavior of line ensembles via the tangent method: Extremal stationary ensembles

 \end{theorem}

-While we have stated the result for extremal stationary ensembles, it not be hard to check that the argument also applies to ensembles satisfying Assumptions~\ref{as.bg}--\ref{as.mono in cond}, if one changes applications of the Brownian Gibbs property to the $H_t$ analogue.
-However, in the $t<\infty$ case, the constant $\theta_0$ may depend on $t$; we do not have an argument to show that it can be taken uniform over $t\in[t_0,\infty]$, and it is for this reason that we rely on results from \cite{corwin2018kpz} (recorded in Theorem~\ref{t.one point asymptotics}) to obtain such uniformity.
+While we have stated the result for the zero temperature case, it is not hard to check that the argument also applies to the positive temperature case, if one changes applications of the Brownian Gibbs property to the $H_t$ analogue (again with Assumption~\ref{as.corr}(b) and not Assumption~\ref{as.weak bk}(b\ensuremath{'})).
+However, in the $t<\infty$ case, the argument may not yield uniform bounds for $t>t_0$.
 See also Remark~\ref{r.why no uniformity in extremal argument}.

 Before turning to the arguments for Theorem~\ref{t.extremal initial tail}, we clarify a point of confusion concerning the meaning of extremal stationary ensembles that has arisen between two previous works which discuss them, namely \cite{corwin2014brownian} and \cite{corwin2014ergodicity}.